 Thank you for your interest in saving a honeybee swarm.

 One of the best ways to support healthy hives is to provide ample foraging.
 Keeping a garden that provides not just nectar, pollen and habitats, but also refrains from using toxic pesticides will go a long way towards helping bees and other pollinators.
-Click here to see the products to avoid using.
+Check out products to avoid:

 What should I be doing with my bees this month?
 Follow along with Jim on his beekeeping journey.
 Pick up pointers on all sorts of issues that go along with beekeeping.
-You can find Jim’s Blog here
+You can find Jim’s Blog: